mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page2/gaussiancopula/index.md

 The Gaussian Copula uses Gaussian random variables instead of uniform random variables.

-As presented in Li's 2000 paper, letting
+As presented in Li's 2000 paper:

-	$\Phi$ be the distribution function of the one-dimensional standard normal distribution and
+	$letting \Phi$ be the distribution function of the one-dimensional standard normal distribution and
 	$\Phi_{\Sigma}^{n}$ the distribution function of the $n$-dimensional standard normal distribution with positive definite correlation matrix $\Sigma$, the $n$-dimensional Gaussian copula $C_{\Sigma}^{\Phi}$ can be defined as: